LucioFranco/blog/content/blog/announce-tonic-0-1.md

 With async/await’s forthcoming stabilization, we created Tonic to support the new syntax natively.
 This means clients will support async/await out of the box and server implementations can be defined via [`async_trait`]s.
 This provides an unparalleled experience for writing async services quickly and efficiently.
-Not only does Tonic provide a fully featured gRPC implementation but it also comes with a fully featured, batteries included, HTTP/2 client and server built around [`hyper`], [`tokio`]and [`tower`].
+Not only does Tonic provide a fully featured gRPC implementation but it also comes with a fully featured, batteries-included, HTTP/2 client and server built around [`hyper`], [`tokio`]and [`tower`].
 Both the client and server implementation provide TLS backed by either [`openssl`] or [`rustls`].
 The client provides load balancing, interceptors, timeouts, rate limiting, concurrency control and more!